When it comes to finding the best monitor for PS5, there are a ton of options, with many, many more on the way.

 First off, this ASUS monitor features ambient lighting (Halo Sync), which not only looks brilliant when gaming, but also helps to reduce glare and eye strain.

-It also boasts impressive HDR, with DCI-P3 95% professional colour gamut... which in other words means that images will be vibrant and blacks will be dark (not grey as can be the case with non-HDR monitors).
+It also boasts impressive HDR, with DCI-P3 95% professional colour gamut... which in other words means that images will be vibrant and the blacks deep.

-As with most 4K HDMI 2.0 monitors you'll be capped at 60hz if you're playing on PS5, which when combined with the above should certainly look great.
+As with most 4K HDMI 2.0 monitors you'll be capped at 60hz if you're playing on PS5, but when combined with the above it should look fantastic.

 Best PS5 Monitor 4K Mid-Range - AOC U28G2AE 28 Inch Gaming Monitor